Header Image 1

 The Historical Association congratulated the St Gregory’s History Department and commented in their detailed report on the ‘The staff at the school who were unfailingly helpful and passionate’ in providing ‘meticulously’ planned lessons and assessments, leading to ‘Teaching and learning of a very high standard’.
 The report also praised the ‘broad and balanced curriculum’ on offer for St Gregory’s students in History, especially at GCSE.

-Exam board link French TBC
+Exam board link French AQA

-Exam board link Spanish TBC
+Exam board link Spanish AQA

 Subject Leader Mrs Lemee